tharsheblows/comment-images/README.txt

 4. The administrator's dashboard notice when their hosting environment doesn't allow uploads

 == Changelog ==

+= 1.6.1 =
+* Improving support for adding custom.css so that the file is also managed properly during the plugin update process
+* Updating localization files

 = 1.6 =
 * Adding a support for a custom.css file